DWCarrot/RPGItems-reloaded-wiki/Powers.md

 - Food Points: integer, default 5 food points

 **Effect:**
-Consume the item and adds [Food Points] food points to the player.
-(As if we ate food).
+Consumes the item and adds [Food Points] food points to the player.
+(As if we they food).
 ## Ice ##
 **Command:**
 `/rpgitem [Item] power ice [Cooldown]`